VictoryXR Who We Are

 VR is the most immersive learning opportunity that exists today.
-By putting on a headset, users are transported to any location in the world where they can learn from experts or experience places they may never get to visit in person.
+By putting on a headset, users are transported to any location – including some that can only exist in an imagination world – where they can learn from experts or experience places they may never get to visit in person.
 Unreachable places will no longer be impossible.

 What is Augmented Reality?

 Augmented reality (AR) is an interactive experience of a real-world environment where the objects in the real-world are “augmented” by computer modeled content information (think of the First Down line when you are watching a football game on TV or the faces you can add to a SnapChat picture/video)